Technici4n/rust-voxel-game/README.md

 # Rust Voxel Game Project
 This is the description of a project to create a full, moddable, yet free and open source, voxel game in Rust.

-Little has been done, and I don't expect anyone to contribute to this project for now.
-I would just like to hear input on my ideas in order to find better solutions that I couldn't have thought of myself.
+~~Little has been done, and I don't expect anyone to contribute to this project for now.
+I would just like to hear input on my ideas in order to find better solutions that I couldn't have thought of myself.~~

+Have a look at https://github.com/Technici4n/crowl.

 Feel free to suggest any improvement, of the ideas or of sections the document itself (like spelling mistakes).